What is an anxiety disorder?

 Psychologists and neurologists define many anxiety and mood disorders as disruptions to hormones and electrical signals in the brain.
 Stressful or traumatic experiences and genetic factors can actually alter brain structure and function to react more vigorously to triggers that would not previously have caused significant anxiety.

 Other health conditions can lead to an anxiety disorder.
-For example the side effects of medication, symptoms of a disease, or stress from a serious underlying medical condition might be causing significant lifestyle adjustments, pain, or restricted movement which may be partly responsible for triggering the symptoms seen in anxiety disorder.
+For example, the side effects of medication, symptoms of a disease, or stress from a serious underlying medical condition might be causing significant lifestyle adjustments, pain, or restricted movement which may be partly responsible for triggering the symptoms seen in anxiety disorder.

 Use of or withdrawal from an illicit substance

 Research suggests that cocaine induces panic attacks in some people and that withdrawal from it can lead to severe anxiety.
 Amphetamine withdrawal can also induce severe anxiety and depression and excessive use may lead to brain neuron damage that could be permanent.
-Ecstasy too is thought to induce anxiety, depersonalising, panic and exacerbating of the person’s prevailing mood.
+Ecstasy too is thought to induce anxiety, depersonalising, panic, and exacerbating the person’s prevailing mood.
 Taking amphetamines and LSD can also cause hallucinations and paranoia.
 Research, again, suggests that heavy use of cannabis/marijuana may make a latent or existing mental disorder worse.

 The stress of day-to-day living combined with any of the above might serve as key contributors to an anxiety disorder.
+We can apply a variety of different psychotherapy approaches when treating chronic anxiety.